ChrisCranston/CharltonEngineeringProject/Installation_Instructions_and_readme.txt

 - The database in use can then be observed by selecting:
 'Launch cPanel' -> 'phpMyAdmin' -> Then selecting 'charlemo' in the left panel.

-- Database files can be viewed directly in /DB/ folder once unzipped.
+- Alternatively database files can be viewed directly in /DB/ folder once unzipped.

--- Local installation instructions --
+-- Recreating system --

-- Due to formatting the application to be hosted on hostgator (the same hosting system as the clients existing website) it is not possible to host the PHP files locally without modification.
-It is possible to host the react files locally with the following instructions without modifying files, be aware any entries to the database will be reflected in the live demo system @ https://charltonengineeringdemo.com/:
+- It is possible to view the react side of the application locally while still addressing the hosted database without modifying any files, be aware any entries to the database will be reflected in the live demo system @ https://charltonengineeringdemo.com/ To host the react locally use the following instructions:

+((react setup))
 1) Install Node on local machine: This can be downloaded and installed from here: https://nodejs.org/en/
 2) Create a folder : this will be where you have your work on your local computer, can be anywhere
 3) Use powershell to go to that folder : open powershell then use the command * cd "folder/location/on/local/machine"